Beerkay/academic-kickstart-1/content/publications/_index.md

-### <span style="color:red">Other Publications and Technical Reports</span>
+#### <span style="color:red">Other Publications and Technical Reports</span>

-On the Tightness of LP Relaxations for Structured Prediction [Abstract] with Ofer Meshi and David Sontag
+* On the Tightness of LP Relaxations for Structured Prediction [Abstract] with Ofer Meshi and David Sontag
 8th NIPS Workshop on Optimization for Machine Learning (OPT2015), 2015.

-Online Stochastic Optimization with Multiple Objectives [Abstract] [arXiv] with Tianbao Yang and Rong Jin
+* Online Stochastic Optimization with Multiple Objectives [Abstract] [arXiv] with Tianbao Yang and Rong Jin
 5th NIPS Workshop on Optimization for Machine Learning (OPT2012), 2012.

-Online Decision Making Under Stochastic Constraints [Abstract] with Tianbao Yang and Rong Jin
+* Online Decision Making Under Stochastic Constraints [Abstract] with Tianbao Yang and Rong Jin
 4th NIPS Workshop on Discrete Optimization in Machine Learning (DISCML), 2012.

-An Improved Bound for the Nystrõm Method for Large Eigengap [Abstract] [arXiv] with Tianbao Yang and Rong Jin arXiv, 2012.
+* An Improved Bound for the Nystrõm Method for Large Eigengap [Abstract] [arXiv] with Tianbao Yang and Rong Jin arXiv, 2012.

-High Probability Bounds for Bandit Stochastic and Adversarial Strongly Convex Optimization [Abstract] with Rong Jin
+* High Probability Bounds for Bandit Stochastic and Adversarial Strongly Convex Optimization [Abstract] with Rong Jin
 Technical Report, 2012

-Upper Bounding the Price of Anarchy in Atomic Splittable Selfish Routing [Abstract] with Kamayar Khodamoradi and Mohammad Ghodsi
+* Upper Bounding the Price of Anarchy in Atomic Splittable Selfish Routing [Abstract] with Kamayar Khodamoradi and Mohammad Ghodsi
 Technical Report, 2008

-Hybridizing HS Algorithm with Sequential Quadratic Programming for Optimization Problems [Abstract] with Mohammad Fesangharya, Majid Minary-Jolandan, and Y. Alizadeh Computer Methods in Applied Mechanics and Engineering, 2007.
+* Hybridizing HS Algorithm with Sequential Quadratic Programming for Optimization Problems [Abstract] with Mohammad Fesangharya, Majid Minary-Jolandan, and Y. Alizadeh Computer Methods in Applied Mechanics and Engineering, 2007.

-## Book Chapters
+#### <span style="color:red">Book Chapters</span>

-Web Text Mining
+* Web Text Mining
 with Rana Forsati
 Studies in Computational Intelligence, Springer, 2010.

-Solving NP-Complete Problems by Harmony Search
+* Solving NP-Complete Problems by Harmony Search Mehrdad Mahdavi
-Mehrdad Mahdavi
 Harmony Search Algorithms: Theory and Applications Studies in Computational Intelligence, Springer, 2009.

-## Thesis
+#### <span style="color:red">Thesis</span>

-Exploiting Smoothness in Statistical Learning, Sequential Prediction, and Stochastic Optimization [PDF] [Slides] PhD Thesis under supervision of  Prof. Rong Jin Department of Computer Science, Michigan State University
+* Exploiting Smoothness in Statistical Learning, Sequential Prediction, and Stochastic Optimization [PDF] [Slides] PhD Thesis under supervision of  Prof. Rong Jin Department of Computer Science, Michigan State University

-Parallel Coarse-grained Ranking of Web Pages
+* Parallel Coarse-grained Ranking of Web Pages
 MSc Thesis under supervision of  Prof. Mohammad Ghodsi Department of Computer Engineering, Sharif University of Technology

-Performance Evaluation of Scheduling Algorithms in Grid Computing Environments BSc Thesis under Supervision of Dr. Hosseini Nezhad Department of Computer Engineering, Amirkabir University of Technology (Tehran Polytechnic)
+* Performance Evaluation of Scheduling Algorithms in Grid Computing Environments BSc Thesis under Supervision of Dr. Hosseini Nezhad Department of Computer Engineering, Amirkabir University of Technology (Tehran Polytechnic)